 Unaccompanied Minor Airline Comparison Chart

-The following is a summary of the various unaccompanied minor policies of the US domestic airlines.
-Of course, each airline has additional fine print that you should read in full on the airline’s web page.
-Click the images below to download the full PDF version with embedded links to each airline.
+Of course, those three airlines won’t get your child everywhere they may need to go.
+So how can you compare all the choices?
+The following is a summary of the unaccompanied minor policies of the every US domestic airline.
+Each airline has additional fine print that you should read in full on the airline’s web page to make sure you have covered the smallest of exceptions.